SamMatthews96/HighfieldAssessment/README.md

 Assumptions
 * The dataset is small and static, hence a json file is an acceptable format.
 * The response doesn't need to be displayed on the same page.
+* I interpreted "Handle missing or invalid query parameters gracefully" to mean clear error messages should be shown for unexpected parameters, as this makes behaviour more predictable and easy to reason about.